World's #1 on-line resource since 1989-----

 Nice job on that countertop.
-I've always been quite good at "guess the number of jellybeans in the jar" contests.
-After careful study of the pictures, my guess is there are 7,700 pennies in your table -- how close am I? :-)
+I've always been quite good at "guess the number of jellybeans" contests.
+Looking at the above picture, and utilizing my carefully honed estimating skill, my guess is there are about 7,700 pennies in your countertop -- how close am I? :-)